BonwooKoo/Auto_MAPS/README.md

 The project uses R and Python in the workflow:

 ## Step 1: Generating Sampling Point on Street Network (R)
-Step 1 uses the script in **generate_sample_point** folder and is based on R language.
-Using a street network shapefile or a state-county name as input, a CSV file containing the coordinate, heading, and unique identifying ID for Google Street View images will be generated.
+Step 1 uses **prepareDownload.R** in Step1 folder and is based on R language.
+Using a street network shapefile or a state-county name as input, a CSV file containing the coordinate, heading, and unique identifying ID for Google Street View images will be generated. *In a future update, Step 1 will have an option to use Python instead of R.*

 Once you've cloned this repo, import the functions in the script into your R session and execute prepare_download_points() function.
-As arguments to the function, you can either provide your own shapefile or state-county name pair.
+As arguments to the function, you can either (1) provide your own shapefile or (2) state-county name pair.
 If using your own street network shapefile, Topologically Integrated Geographic Encoding and Referencing (TIGER) is recommended.
-If you provide state-county name as input, the R script will automatically download the TIGER shapefile. *In the next update, Step 1 will have an option for using Python instead of R.*
+If you provide state-county name pair as input, the R script will automatically download the TIGER shapefile.
+Additionally, you will need to provide your own Google Maps API key as an argument.
+In Step 1, the API key is used for collecting metadata of GSV images, which is free of charge as of 8/29/2021.

 See below for an example code:
 ```
-source("path-to-your-cloned-file")
+source("path-to-prepareDownload.R-file")
-point_gsv <- prepare_download_points(input_shape = your_TIGER_shapefile) # or state = "GA", county = "Fulton"
+point_gsv <- prepare_download_points(input_shape = your_TIGER_shapefile, key = "your-google-api-key") # or state = "GA", county = "Fulton"
+point_gsv$audit_point %>%
+  st_set_geometry(NULL) %>%
-point_gsv['audit_point'] %>% st_set_geometry(NULL) %>% write.csv(., "path-to-your-output-file")
+  write.csv(., "path-to-your-output-file")
 ```

 **Dependency**